fizker/fzkes/readme.md

 ### Creating fakes

 	var fzkes = require('fzkes')

-	var fake = fzkes.fake()
+	// Creating a stand-alone fake, great for use as a callback var fake = fzkes.fake()

-	var fs = require('fs')
+	// For overriding an original function, great for restoring later var fs = require('fs')
 	fzkes.fake(fs, 'readFile')

+	// For faking all functions on an object fzkes.fakeAll(fs)

+#### fakeAll

+The `fzkes.fakeAll()` function can take an options-dictionary, allowing for overriding the default action.
+The options are:

+- `callsOriginal`: The default. `fake.callsOriginal()` is evoked on all fakes.
+- `none`: No action is taken on the fakes.
+- `throws`: A `'Fake not overridden'` exception will be evoked on all fakes.

+All fakes can of course be overridden later on, the default is just what should happen out-of-the-box.

 ### Restoring original functions